Chow mein: Canadian Chinese cuisine

 Canadian westernized Chinese restaurants may offer up to three different types of chow mein, none of which is identical to either of the two types of American chow mein.
 Cantonese style chow mein contains deep-fried crunchy golden egg noodles, green peppers, pea pods, bok choy, bamboo shoots, water chestnuts, shrimp, Chinese roast pork (char siu), chicken, and beef, and is served in a thick sauce.
 Plain chow mein is similar to other Western chow meins, but contains far more mung bean sprouts; some regional recipes may substitute bean sprouts for noodles completely.

 The Japanese Canadian community also have their own version of chow mein that might include dried seaweed and pickle ginger and could be served in a bun.
+The Japanese Canadian chow mein is sometimes referred to as "Cumberland Chow Mein" where it first appeared in the Canadian coal mining town of Cumberland, British Columbia, during the nineteenth century.
+Cumberland was the first site of significant Japanese immigration into Canada.

 In Newfoundland, their version of chow mein does not contain any noodles.
 In place of noodles, cabbage cut in such a way to resemble noodles are used as a substitute.
 Although no one knows the reason why this change had occurred, it is believed that the island's remoteness in the North Atlantic during its history as an independent self-governing British dominion contributed to the lack of availability of the necessary ingredients from the rest of North America or from Europe.